rneff1701/MIssion-to-Mars/README.md

 # Mission-to-Mars

-## Splinter, Beautiful Soup, MongoDB, and Flask created a website to scrape information about Mars from other websites.
-Then create a custom web app to display the information and images.
+### Using Splinter, Beautiful Soup, MongoDB, and Flask created a website to scrape information and images about Mars from other websites and display the information and images on a new web page.